 - Cooperative Republic of Guyana

-Socialism within a country’s economic systems, healthcare, education, corporations or other factions exist in these examples:
+While some countries declare themselves socialist, others include socialism in some parts of their country.
+View socialism within a country's economic systems, healthcare, education, corporations, or other factions in these examples.

-- The Mondragon Corporation, a federation of co-ops that currently employs 85,066 people.
-It is in the Basque region.
+- The Mondragon Corporation, a federation of co-ops that currently employs 85,066 people, is in the Basque region.
+The workers control the production and the money made from the production.

-- Cuba is an example of a socialist nation.
-Its economy is state run and it lacks a stock exchange.
+- Cuba has a communist political system but is defined as a Marxist-Leninist socialist state.
+Its economy is state-run, and it lacks a stock exchange.
 Healthcare and education are all completely managed and administered by the government.

-- The country of North Korea is a socialist state, lacking a stock exchange, supporting many social programs, and the economy is state-run.
+- The country of North Korea is a socialist state lacking a stock exchange, supporting many social programs and having a state-run economy.

 - China has elements of socialism that remain despite having eliminated socialized healthcare.
 The economy is still state-run.